Askannz/munal-os/README.md

 # Munal OS ∴

-An experimental operating system written in Rust, with cooperative scheduling and a security model based on WASM sandboxing.
+An experimental operating system fully written in Rust, with a unikernel design, cooperative scheduling and a security model based on WASM sandboxing.

 Features:
 * Fully graphical interface in HD resolution with mouse and keyboard support